chronic665/java-backend-test/README.md

 ## Introduction

 Cleaning your room has never been easier.
 Forget old hoover models like like [Roomba](https://en.wikipedia.org/wiki/Roomba).
-With Edward J. Hoover you're room is finally home to real IoT.
+With Edward J. (for Java) Hoover you're room is finally home to real IoT.

 Some rules that your amazing Edward will adhere to: